Iruos8805/Hydra-MONAI-Lightning-FlexibleUNet-ColonPolypSegmentation/README.md

-# Unet-For-Polyp-Segmentation-In-Colonoscopy
+# Hydra-MONAI-Lightning-FlexibleUNet-ColonPolypSegmentation
-Includes a Unet implmentation for polyp segmentation in colonoscopy.
+The polyp segmentation for colonoscopy project uses MONAI’s Flexible UNet with PyTorch Lightning and Hydra for streamlined training and configuration.

 <br>